Kobe16/cse15l-lab-reports/LabReport3.md

 ## Command Line Options for `grep`
 Note, for the following examples, I will be in the directory `docsearch` directory, which contains the `technical` subdirectory.

-1. `-n` option - this option prints out all lines that match the specified pattern *along with* the line numbers.
+***1. `-n` option*** - this option prints out all lines that match the specified pattern *along with* the line numbers.
 This is useful because it lets you see the direct locations where the specified string appears, instead of just the lines themselves.
 You can now locate the occurrences of this string easily.
 (Source: [Geeks For Geeks] (https://www.geeksforgeeks.org/grep-command-in-unixlinux/))
+___
 Input 1:
 `grep -n "6:45" technical/911report/chapter-1.txt`